-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario The effects are likely to be relatively localised, although will be enjoyed by all local residents and visitors choosing to access this part of the village, including its facilities and walking/cycling routes.
-Overall the effects are not considered to be significant.
-Under the 'Do Nothing' scenario, development could result in the loss of key views of the countryside which enhance Cranleigh's rural character.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces improve ability of 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Under the 'Do Nothing' scenario, development could result in the loss of key views of the countryside which enhance Cranleigh's rural character.
 The policy will have a positive effect but this will not be significant.
-CRAN12: Local Green Spaces + + 0 0 0 + + 0 0 + 0 This policy designates a number of Local Green Spaces in the Area.
+This policy designates a number of Local Green Spaces in the CRAN12: Local Green Spaces + + 0 0 0 + + 0 0 + 0 This policy designates a number of Local Green Spaces in the Area.
 The effects are likely to be localised to the specific locations where the Local Green Spaces are and to the residents that are able to use them.
 However, the wider benefits to biodiversity, climate change and pollution will be experienced by everyone in the Area to some degree.
 The effects are likely to occur throughout the lifetime of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, there is the possibility that development could detrimentally impact on the small number of valued green spaces which provide an urban oasis in the Area.
 The policy will have a positive effect but this will not be significant.
+CRAN13: Residential Gardens and Amenity Space 0 + + + 0 0 0 0 0 0 0 This policy promotes the importance of residential gardens due to them contributing to the character of the area and encouraging biodiversity.
+There are a number of other policies that seek to enhance the positive effects of this policy.
+These include CRAN15.